ページタイトル

 Leave and return system

 Mitsui Kinzoku has introduced a “leave system for spouse's relocation” and a “comeback system” to enable employees to flexibly design their lives according to their life stages and realize their long-term success.
 The former system allows employees to take a leave of absence for up to three years if they are unable to continue their work due to relocation accompanying their spouse's transfer.
-The latter is a system in which employees who have resigned after notifying the company of their intention to use this system due to unavoidable circumstances such as nursing care can be hired again as employees within a certain period of time after resignation, after passing interviews and other necessary processes.

 Diversity Training